 Cameroon Travel Warning

-If you don't have internet access, you may obtain up-to-date information on security conditions by calling 1-888-407-4747 toll free in the United States and Canada, or from other countries on a regular toll-line at 1-202-501-4444.
-These numbers are available from 8:00 a.m. to 8:00 p.m.
-Eastern Time, Monday through Friday (except U.S. federal holidays).
-You may also follow U.S. Embassy Yaounde's Twitter feed for information for U.S. citizens.
+- Call 1-888-407-4747 toll-free in the United States and Canada or 1-202-501-4444 from other countries from 8:00 a.m. to 8:00 p.m.
+Eastern Standard Time, Monday through Friday (except U.S. federal holidays).